|

 “Could I get a beer?” a deep voice asked, spinning her around.

 Number one, people didn’t come to With a Twist to drink beer.
-She did serve beer, of course.
-But ordering one was tantamount to going to France and eating McDonald’s.
+She did serve beer, of course, but ordering one was tantamount to going to France and eating McDonald’s.

 The man who’d made the request sat at the bar, wearing a weathered jean jacket over a flannel button down with a faded t-shirt beneath.
 She couldn’t see below the waist, but she didn’t have to see to guess there’d be shabby jeans on his long legs.
 From the fine layer of dust covering him, she’d guess construction worker.
 Not her usual clientele—well, pre-shower anyway.